Numigi/odoo-base-addons/dms_document_url/README.rst

 Description
 -----------
-This module make it possible to create URL attachments as documents in DMS.
+This module is a binding between dms and document_url.
+It makes it possible to create URL attachments as documents in DMS.

 Usage
 -----